OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 ## Nominal case where all actors are Contracting Parties

-The nominal case is a Publisher's website offering an ad inventory with Prebid SSO Data.
+The nominal case is a Publisher's website offering an ad inventory with Prebid Addressability Framework Data.
 Those data flow through different Contracting Parties.
 The communication between those Parties can includes OpenRTB responses and OpenRTB requests and the election of a bid winner: